tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/document-data/documenting-new-data.md

      (e.g., deterministic, probabilistic with specific sampling probabilities)?

 3.4  Who was involved in the data collection process (e.g., students,
-	   crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?
+	   crowd workers, contractors) and how were they compensated (e.g., how much were crowd workers paid)?

 3.5  Over what timeframe was the data collected?
 Does this timeframe
      match the creation timeframe of the data associated with the